 Tell the truth...

 Always, always, always tell the truth.
 There is absolutely no point in lying as at the end of day your goal is to meet someone special.
 If you lie from the start in your online dating profile, you will lose the trust of your date when you meet them in person

 People hate people that brag almost as much as people who lie.
 You want to sell yourself, but you don't want to come across as an arrogant know-it-all.
 Tell people about yourself but don't exaggerate and avoid phrases like "I'm the best at…"

 Aim to write a profile that stands out and brings a smile to the readers face.
 By making your profile memorable you stand a good chance of being contacted.

 Most online dating profiles contain the same things over and over again with people just saying things like "I love to have fun!!!" which is just obvious, who doesn't.
 Tell people about something that makes you different.
 If you go skydiving or rock climbing put it in your profile and tell people about it.
 For example:

 "I love skydiving and try to go at least two or three times a month.
 Normally we fly out of Biggin Hill and dive over Kent or Sussex.
 Maybe you could come with me sometime!!!"

 Top Ten Tips - Writing an Online Dating Profile

-Use our top ten writing online dating profile tips as quick writing reference.
+Use our top 10 writing an online dating profile tips as quick writing reference.